zafarrafii/Zaf-Matlab/README.md

 # Z Library

-This library includes a Matlab class and a Python module with several methods/functions for audio signal processing.
+This library includes a Matlab class and a Python module which implement several methods/functions for audio signal processing.

 - [z Matlab class](#z-matlab-class)
 - [z Python module](#z-python-module)